Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 ![Block Diagram for how the files work together](/Images/487_Block_Diagram.jpg)

-Connections of the processes on the inside of game_board.vhd:
+Connections of the processes on the inside of game_board.vhd :

 ![Block Diagram for how the Processes work together](/Images/487_Block_Diagram_Processes.jpg)